graalvm/graalvm-demos/_common/README-check-version-env-vars.md

     ...
     ```

-Go back to continue with the rest of the demo.
+Go back to continue with the rest of the example.